LogoLogo

 CRServo

-Th CRServo class is just a motor object intended to be used for a continuous rotation servo.
+Th class is just a motor object intended to be used for a continuous rotation servo.
 To use it, you create a custom implementation of the Motor interface where you pass a CRServo object from the SDK into the constructor.
 Then, using the CRServo class in FTCLib, you can extend its functionality and capabilities.